kingsdigitallab/african-rock-art/_coll_country/namibia.md

         content_type_id: chapter
       title_internal: 'Namibia: featured site, chapter 5'
-      body: "Such interpretations are made on the basis that the artists followed the same cultural tradition as the ancestral San\\|Bushman.
+      body: "Such interpretations are made on the basis that the artists followed the same cultural tradition as the ancestral San&#124;Bushman.
 The few examples of painted rock art at the site certainly appear to conform to the hunter-gatherer tradition found elsewhere in Namibia.
 Following this approach, the geometric engraved forms may be interpreted as illustrative of so-called ‘entoptic’